SemManna/LaTeX_No_MoRe/README.md

 Best of luck!

-coming soon: pptx template for beemer-looking slides!
+coming soon: pptx template for beamer-looking slides!